Anthony-Giacinto/orbits/README.md

 * [How to Use](#how-to-use)

 ## General Info
-* This project was created with Python 3.7 .
+* This project was created with Python 3.7 in mind.
 * The recommended browsers to use are Microsoft Edge and Google Chrome.
 * The browser GUI was built using VPython:
     * https://www.glowscript.org/docs/VPythonDocs/index.html